 The biological sciences are a vital part of the modern world and continue to gain importance as we tackle issues of climate change, population growth and decreasing biodiversity.

-Our graduates are highly sought after by employers in industry and government agencies, and our staff are recipients of both national and international research funding and awards and feature regularly in scientific communications and social media.
+Each year we welcome new students seeking to acquire internationally competitive skills and training through our undergraduate and postgraduate programmes.
+Our graduates are highly sought after by employers in scientific, industry and government agencies, and our staff receive both national and international research funding and awards and feature regularly in the academic and non-academic media.

-Acting Head of School
+Head of School